-This tomato looks like a beautiful sunset.
-It comes from the home gardens of Zapotec farmers (Indigenous farmers) living on the Sierra Madre del Sur, a mountain ridge in Oaxaca, Mexico.
+The colours of this tomato will remind you of a beautiful sunset.
+Oaxacan Jewel comes from the home gardens of Zapotec farmers (Indigenous farmers) living on the Sierra Madre del Sur, a mountain ridge in Oaxaca, Mexico.
 Although Oaxacan Jewel looks like a modern cultivar, this is an ancient tomato.
-Indeed, you can see pictures of other ancient tomatoes from Mexico with yellow skin and red-flesh in the USDA collection that were acquired in the 1920s and 1930s during seed collecting expeditions.
+You can see pictures of other ancient tomatoes from Mexico with yellow skin and red-flesh in the USDA collection that were acquired in the 1920s and 1930s during seed collecting expeditions.

 Oaxacan Jewel was introduced to the seed trade in the early 2000s by the JL Hudson seed bank (California).
 See our description of another Zapotec variety, Ojo de venado, for more information about JL Hudson’s Zapotec Collection.